XiaoMi/mace-models/kaldi-models/README.md

 MACE already supports most frequently used components in Kaldi and ONNX format models.
 So we converted most of the open sourced Kaldi models and put them here as examples.

-We will also opensource the kaldi-onnx converting tool soon.
+We have also opensourced the [kaldi-onnx](https://github.com/XiaoMi/kaldi-onnx) converting tool.

 |   Nnet2 models      | Nnet3 models |
 |  ---------------         | --------- |